 Elite Proxies (Level 1)

 Elite Level 1 Proxies, also called High Anonymity Proxies (HAP), provide the very highest level of anonymity.
 With this type of proxy, the server you connect to receives no information about your actual IP address.
-In fact, it cannot even detect that the connection was made through a proxy because it presents itself as a regular computer or client, thus preventing the restrictions imposed on proxies by some websites and applications.
+In fact, it cannot even detect that the connection came through a proxy because it presents itself as a regular computer or client.
+This prevents the restrictions imposed on proxies by some websites and applications.

-Elite Level 1 proxies enable this degree of anonymity in part by stripping out all identifying headers so that they’re not passed along in requests.
+Elite Level 1 proxies enable this degree of anonymity in part by stripping out all identifying headers, not passing them along in requests.
 The World Proxy and the rotating proxies from ProxyMesh.com are examples of Elite Level 1 High Anonymity proxy servers.
-The following headers are removed to prevent proxy identification by the remote site:
+These servers remove the following headers to prevent proxy identification by the remote site:

 If you are using sneaker or scraping bots, the Elite proxy prevents web servers from detecting and banning your IP.